Cxz324/cupidcr4wl/.github/CONTRIBUTING.md

 3. Find unique html code snippets and use CTRL+F to ensure they are unique to each respective page by searching the snippets against the opposite pages' source code.

 ### Category
-Finally, add the category type so that cupidcr4wl will display results to their respective categories.
+Add the category type so that cupidcr4wl will display results to their respective categories.
 The current categories are:
 ```
 "dating, hook-up, and social"
 "adult video, photo, and camming"
 "escort"
 ```
+### Test for accuracy
+Testing can be done by searching a random string of characters "safgdh543g24" and a known good account name "john" with cupidcr4wl after you have added the entry to the websites.json file.
+The random string of characters should return no results and the known good account should be listed as account found (or possible account found).
+You can also use ```--debug``` mode to receive more technical detail about the search results (shows HTTTP responses codes and lists ```check_text``` ```not_found_text``` results).